fachwerk-dev/lib/docs/components/f-math.md

 ## Syntax reference

-Here are some references and examples how to express math in LaTeX / KaTeX format:
+Here are some references and examples of how to express math in LaTeX / KaTeX format:

 https://katex.org/docs/supported.html